 Trees for Central Texas, How to Plant and When

 Always use native and adaptive trees and plants.
-Plants introduced from other areas or countries have no checks and balances here.
-They can become invasive and wreak havoc on our ecosystem as well as introduce diseases to our area.
+Plants introduced from other areas or countries have no checks and balances here so they can become invasive and wreak havoc on our ecosystem as well as introduce diseases to our area.
 An additional benefit to planting native flowering trees is that they feed our native bees.

 When planting your trees be sure to use the proper tools.
-Only dig the hole as deep as the pot the tree came in but make the hole twice as wide.
+Only dig the hole a little deeper as the pot the tree came in, but make the hole twice as wide.

-Fill the excess space with some rich organic matter (compost) and mulch the base of the tree with several inches of mulch to create a well, or berm around the the root ball leaving the top if the root ball exposed and the base of the tree tree of additional soil.
-This allows the tree to catch and hold additional water in this well until the tree becomes acclimated and established, after staking the tree to insure it is not injured by wind.
-Once a tree is about 2-3 years old, remove the stakes and ties and keep a mulch ring for aesthetic and feeding purposes only, your mature tree no longer needs a berm as its roots are far beyond that space and a mature tree needs water at its “drip line” which is the very end of its branches, not the trunk.
+- Fill the excess space with some rich organic matter (compost) and mulch the base of the tree with several inches of mulch to create a well, or berm around the root ball leaving the top of the root ball exposed.
+This allows the tree to catch and hold additional water in this well until the tree becomes acclimated and established.
+Stake the tree to insure it is not injured by wind.
+Once a tree is about 2-3 years old, remove the stakes and ties and keep a flat mulch ring for aesthetic and feeding purposes only, your mature tree no longer needs a berm as its roots are far beyond that space and a mature tree needs water at its “drip line” which is the very end of its branches, not the trunk.